johanmoritz/mattermost-webapp/report.md

 Gabriel: 5 hours

 Not a lot of code had to be changed in my assigned file, just took a little bit for me to figure out how typescript properly worked.
 Most of my time was spent pair-programming with Kasper on the manage_auto_responder file.

+Kasper: 8 hours

+Mainly worked on manage_auto_responder file and manage_auto_responder.test file.
+Had to change proptypes to Props in manage_auto_responder file and move them outside of the function and update some parameters.
+There was some issue with some of the props and I had to get in touch with the developers whom gave me premission to add the props in autosize_textarea.
+Gabrial pair-programmed with me on manage_auto_responder.

 8. running code?